 - A simple dish of water, unlike many other reptiles, which require a drip system or mister.

-- Live crickets, mealworms, wax worms, and other small insects.
+- Live crickets, mealworms, wax worms (we recommend reading our guide on wax worms here), and other small insects.
 Most Leopard Geckos take food very readily.

 All told, Leopard Geckos require considerably less special care and fewer supplies than many other reptiles.